farling42/fvtt-import-realmworks/README.md

 ## Additional Presentation

-The *Text Editor* has some additional options under the "RW Blocks" which allow paragraphs to be displayed in the Veracity (Partial Truth/Lie) and/or Style (Callout, Handout, Flavor, Read-Aloud).
+The *Text Editor* has some additional options under the "RW Players" and "RW GM Only".

+The "RW Players" allows the Realm Works Style presentation to be set on paragraphs  which allow paragraphs to be displayed in the Veracity and/or Style (Callout, Handout, Flavor, Read-Aloud).

+The "RW GM Only" provides Veracity (Partial Truth/Lie) and GM directions whose visual presentation is only shown to GMs.

+There are also two new blocks for "GM Directions":
+- "GM Directions & Contents" - this must be applied to the relevant paragraphs first - if GM directions & contents are required to be displayed in a single block.
+- "GM Directions (secret)" - this should be applied to the paragraphs which are to be GM directions (it will automatically make those paragraphs "secret" in Foundry".
+- "GM Directions" - this should not be used, but is present in case you switch off the "secret" separately in the editor.

 ![Text Editor](https://github.com/farling42/fvtt-import-realmworks/blob/master/screen-capture.png)

-There is no preview of the presentation whilst using the editor.

-There are also two new blocks for "GM Directions".
-It is important to note that if some paragraphs are to be grouped with some GM directions, then they must be grouped as a block of "GM Directions & Contents" before then selecting just the paragraphs containing the GM notes and changing to them "GM Directions".
-Doing this in the opposite order will not generate the desired effect.

 ## Libraries
 This module uses the following libraries from other sources: